nazimbo/fake-news-detector/READ.md

 ## Dataset

 The dataset used to train the model is from Kaggle (https://www.kaggle.com/code/therealsampat/fake-news-detection/input).
 The dataset contains two CSV files, one with fake news articles and one with real news articles.

+## Step 1: Data Preparing

+The first step is to prepare the data for training the model.
+This involves loading the data, adding a label to each article (fake or real), and combining the two datasets into one shuffled dataset.
+The function `prepare_data` in `data_functions.py` does this.

+## Step 2: Data Cleaning